aoloe/htdocs-manual-github/README.md

 - producing a `toc.json` that will be used to render the TOC in `index.php`
 - retains all the items in toc.yaml, but marks

+# Manual's file structure

+- the main directory must contain:
+  - `book.yaml`
+  - `README.md` (or any other extension or no extension)
+  - `LICENSE.md` (or any other extension or no extension)
+  - a `resource` (or any other extension or no extension)
+  - a `chapter` directory
+    - each directory in the `chapter` directory is a chapter
+    - each chapter directory contain a set of main file named after the directory's name plus an "extension" with the language code.

 #TODO

+- create a PHP API compatible with github that can be used for testing (local repository + repository with tests).
+- config option to set the branch to be fetched from github.
 - add errors from `ensure_file_writable()`, `file_put_cache_json()` and `file_get_cache_json()` in a log.
 - give a warning if a [lang] => title is published but there is no corresponding file.
   - it's probably better to write a script that just checks different things about the toc entries and the files: